maxx1128/Webdev-Study-Notes/ruby/Collections.md

 # 20
 ```

-### push, delete, pop, shift
+## Mutating Collections

-These four methods change the array they're called on in some way.
+The following methods change the array they're called on in some way.
 Note these change the variable themselves, instead of limiting the change to a new variable.
 Use them with caution!

-* `push` adds an item to the end of an array, and returns the changed array (with added elements).
-It can take multiple arguments, each of which are added in that order.
+### delete

-* `delete` deletes any items from an array that matches the given value (can be multiple).
+`delete` deletes any items from an array that matches the given value (can be multiple).
 If it finds no match, it returns `nil`.
 It can also take a block, which will run instead if there's no match.

+### pop, shift

-* `pop` removes the last element of an array, and returns the removed element.
+`pop` removes the last element of an array, and returns the removed element.
 It can take a numerical argument, such as `pop(2)`, to remove multiple items at an array's end.
+The removed value can be saved to a variable and used for future actions.
+You can also add it back to the end of the array with `push` to undo this if needed.

-* `shift` does the same as `pop`, but starting from the start of the array.
+`shift` does the same thing but instead starts from the start of the array.

+### push, unshift

+`push` adds an item to the end of an array, and returns the changed array (with added elements).
+It can take multiple arguments, each of which are added in that order.

+`unshift` does the same thing but instead adds to the start of the array.

-#### Bang Operators
+### Bang Operators

-The above four methods (and likely several others) natively can change the same variable they call.
+The above mutation methods (and likely several others) natively can change the same variable they call.
 Other methods, such as `sort` or `reverse`, don't ever change the actual array they're called on.
 Use them on an array and call it again, and it will be the same.
+These values are meant to be saved to new variables.

 ```ruby
 numbers = [2, 4, 6, 8]